Flavio Noca, PhD

 Pierre designed and built a snow making system based on the design from the Institute for Snow and Avalanches in Davos for testing drones.

-Adrien automatized the control of drones in a motion captured environment coupled to a pixelated wind facility.
+Adrien automatized the control of drones in a motion captured camera environment.

 Raimondo did his Master’s thesis at Caltech designing and building a propeller instrumented with sweeping jets.